Per-file commit logs with Eleventy

 Using computed data and simple-git to generate file-specific changelogs.

-Let's assume we want to generate changelogs for Markdown files in a collection called posts.
-We start by creating a data file at /posts/posts.11tydata.js.
-Note that the filename must match the name of the collection.
+To generate changelogs for markdown files in the posts collection, we start by creating a data file at /posts/posts.11tydata.js (the filename must match the name of the collection)

 package.json